mbernste/mbernste.github.io/_posts/2022-11-05-reparameterization_vi.md

   - machine learning
 ---

-_Variational inference (VI) is a mathematical framework for doing Bayesian inference by approximating the posterior distribution of latent variables in a latent variable model when the true posterior is intractable.
+_Variational inference (VI) is a mathematical framework for doing Bayesian inference by approximating the posterior distribution over the latent variables in a latent variable model when the true posterior is intractable.
 In this post, we will discuss a flexible variational inference algorithm, called blackbox VI via the reparameterization gradient, that works "out of the box" for a wide variety of models with minimal need for the tedious mathematical derivations that deriving VI algorithms usually require.
 We will then use this method to do Bayesian linear regression._

 Introduction
 ------------